cabo/mapkey/draft-bormann-cbor-edn-mapkey.md

-IANA is requested to make the following two assignments in the CBOR Diagnostic Notation Application-extension Identifiers registry \[IANA.cbor-diagnostic-notation]:
+IANA is requested to make the following two assignments in the CBOR Diagnostic Notation Application-extension Identifiers registry \[IANA.cbor-diagnostic-notation] established by {{-edn}}:

 | Application-extension Identifier | Description                          |
 |----------------------------------+--------------------------------------|
 | mapkey                           | import map labels from external CDDL |
 {: #tab-iana title="Additions to Application-extension Identifier Registry"}

-All entries the Change Controller "IETF" and the Reference "RFC-XXXX".
+All entries have the Change Controller "IETF" and the Reference "RFC-XXXX".

 [^to-be-removed]

 [^to-be-removed]: RFC Editor: please replace RFC-XXXX with the RFC
-    number of this RFC, \[IANA.cbor-diagnostic-notation] with a reference to the new registry group, and remove this note.
+    number of this RFC, \[IANA.cbor-diagnostic-notation] with a reference to the registry group established by {{-edn}}, and remove this note.

 Security considerations